 “A wonderful thing has happened.
 My dad, who has been selecting the best puppies from litters of old bull-and-terrier mixes, and experimented with crossing them out with white English terriers and Dalmatians, has created a litter of pure white dogs and named them “Bull terriers”.

-It is impossible to say with confidence, which breeds were used in creation of those first bull terriers, although James Hinks Junior believed they were white English terriers, Dalmatians, but also, possibly, greyhound, pointer and foxhound.
-Those early days of the breed, the bull terriers were strictly white.
+It is impossible to say with confidence, which breeds were used in the creation of those first bull terriers, although James Hinks Junior believed they were white English terriers, Dalmatians, but also, possibly, greyhound, pointer and foxhound.
+In those early days of the breed, the bull terriers were strictly white.